GamesCreed

 Nocturnal is a beautiful side-scrolling hack n’ slash, packed with beautiful detail and strange mystery.

-There’s a saying that’s been going around the internet for quite some time that many gamers would prefer games that are shorter and more simple but just as impactful as AAA releases, and Nocturnal is exactly that, with incredible storytelling that leaves you wanting more and an art style that is simple yet gorgeous.
+There’s a saying that’s been going around the internet for quite some time that many gamers would prefer games that are shorter and simpler but just as impactful as AAA releases, and Nocturnal is exactly that, with incredible storytelling that leaves you wanting more and an art style that is simple yet gorgeous.

-Nocturnal is a side-scrolling hack n’ slash that is developed by none other than Sunnyside Games, a small development studio based in Switzerland.
-Now many of you reading this are probably unfamiliar with Sunnyside, and you’d probably think that Nocturnal is the studio’s first major release.
+Nocturnal is a side-scrolling hack and’ slash that is developed by none other than Sunnyside Games, a small development studio based in Switzerland.
+Now, many of you reading this are probably unfamiliar with Sunnyside, and you’d probably think that Nocturnal is the studio’s first major release.
 That’s sadly where you are wrong, as the studio has been around for well over a decade.
 Sunnyside Games was first founded back in 2013, and their first game was a little game known as The Firm, which was a retro-style arcade game that was also a mobile exclusive.

 Nocturnal, PC, Review, Gameplay, Screenshots, GamesCreed